butterfly-ops/docs/design.md

 You can think each of these pages as Designs which means that, Designs are generic Look & Feels of your website.
 You don't need to create different Designs for each Category or Product.
 You may have a single Product Detail Design for all Products.

+>[!TIP]
+> You can also define Design of a Specific Item or Design of Group of Items.

 ### Widgets

 Widgets are the minor segments of Designs.
 For the Ecommerce Website Example, Let's think about Homepae,